In retrospect, the incredible rise of the fintech industry was predictable.

 If you have fintech products that are hard to explain, then a video will be your best bet.

 Videos are a great resource too since 54% of customers want to see more video content from their preferred brands.
+One of the best ways to showcase videos on your website is by using a video gallery plugin.
+This way, you can demonstrate your products and services with a series of videos.

 Short version: Visuals help people understand your value proposition better.
 Meaning they will be more likely to sign-up.